dpatekar/CacheAnt/README.md

 }
 ```

-Background IHostedService CacheAntService is created and manages cache refresh in the background.
+Background IHostedService CacheAntService manages cache and executes refresh at specified intervals.
 Initial cache loading is done on application start.